How to convert an unmanaged Symantec Endpoint Protection for Macintosh client to managed

 (See image below.)

-- Reboot the computer, or restart the smcdaemon on the Macintosh.
+- Reboot the computer, or restart the smcdaemon (or symdaemon) on the Macintosh.

 If the SEPM console is not accessible, the sylink.xml file can be obtained using the instructions provided in the document 'How to change a Symantec Endpoint Protection client from unmanaged to managed in MR1 and MR2.' (see link below), substituting "Temporary" for the name of the group that the Macintosh client should join.